chunkangwong/arcgis-featureTable-bulk-edit/README.md

 3. Press "Enter" to save the changes.
 4. Observe the same changes on the rest of the selected rows.

-## Bug
+## Experimental
-There is a bug in this sample code where the feature is not updated in the table consistently.
+This sample is using FeatureTable.grid.selectedItems._items, an undocumented property to determine the selected rows.